Originally Posted: January 29, 2017

 #1) Ongoing Lead Safe Mama, LLC Operating Costs

-Monthly goal to help with operating costs (in support of the testing we report on and other information we share here on this website) for Lead Safe Mama, LLC: about $4,000.00 a month- Including:
+Monthly goal to help with operating costs (in support of the testing we report on and other information we share here on this website) for Lead Safe Mama, LLC: about $10,000.00 a month (minimum) — Including:

-- Toxic Product Storage (ongoing – for the book and museum exhibit): about $250/month
+- Toxic Product Storage (ongoing — for the book and museum exhibit): about $350/month

-- Product Example Purchasing / Acquisition (intermittent – purchasing items for testing & reporting on for the blog): $200- $300 / month (depends on funds available).
+- Product Example Purchasing/Acquisition (intermittent — purchasing items for testing & reporting on the website database): $300 to $500/month (depending on funds available)

-- A Travel Van: After an incredibly successful summer last summer (2020) driving cross country, visiting with families of Lead poisoned children who we had worked with over the years and helping new families along the way – we cemented our belief that we need to keep this show “on the road” as much as possible.
-We would like to buy a Lead Safe Mama travel van so we can spend 5 to 6 months a year driving across the United States helping families protect their kids from exposure to Lead (in person!)
+- A Travel Van, Truck (Knapheide Service Body), or Bus: After an incredibly successful summer (in 2020) driving cross country, visiting with families of Lead-poisoned children who we had worked with over the years and helping new families along the way — we cemented our belief that we need to keep this show “on the road” as much as possible.
+We would like to buy a Lead Safe Mama travel van so we can spend five to six months a year driving across the United States helping families protect their kids from exposure to Lead (in-person)!

 - Estimated cost for this vehicle: $60,000 to $110,000 depending on the configuration.